CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageNetAppStorageVm.md

 `func (o *StorageNetAppStorageVm) UnsetNameServers()`

 UnsetNameServers ensures that no value is present for NameServers, not even an explicit nil
+### GetNativeFpolicyCount

+`func (o *StorageNetAppStorageVm) GetNativeFpolicyCount() int64`

+GetNativeFpolicyCount returns the NativeFpolicyCount field if non-nil, zero value otherwise.

+### GetNativeFpolicyCountOk

+`func (o *StorageNetAppStorageVm) GetNativeFpolicyCountOk() (*int64, bool)`

+GetNativeFpolicyCountOk returns a tuple with the NativeFpolicyCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNativeFpolicyCount

+`func (o *StorageNetAppStorageVm) SetNativeFpolicyCount(v int64)`

+SetNativeFpolicyCount sets NativeFpolicyCount field to given value.

+### HasNativeFpolicyCount

+`func (o *StorageNetAppStorageVm) HasNativeFpolicyCount() bool`

+HasNativeFpolicyCount returns a boolean if a field has been set.

 ### GetNfsEnabled

 `func (o *StorageNetAppStorageVm) GetNfsEnabled() bool`